 11) Your imagination and sense of wonder!

 Take the time to get to know the city you’re in and talk to a few locals if you can.
-It’s fun to see the sights but it’s much more worthwhile if you can not only get to know the layout of the city but also get to know the place on a more personal level.
+It’s fun to see the sights but it’s much more worthwhile if you can not only get to know the layout of the city and also get to know the place on a more personal level.
+You may walk away with a fun story or possibly a new friend – you never know.